Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where $1<i<n+1$, $1<j<n+1$, and the leftmost propagating edge carries $k$ $\btri$ decorations.
-Then again by Remark \ref{rem:admissible}(\ref{lem:alternating.decorations.a=1}), the rightmost propagating edge carries $l$ $\wtri$ decorations, where $|k-l| \leq 1$.
+Case (5).
+For the final case, assume that $d$ is the diagram in Figure~\ref{Fig167}, where the simple edge in the north face connects nodes $i$ and $i+1$ with $1<i<n+1$, the simple edge in the south face connects nodes $j'$ and $(j+1)'$ with $1'<j'<(n+1)'$, and the leftmost propagating edge carries $k$ $\btri$ decorations.
+Then again by Remark~\ref{rem:admissible}(\ref{rem:alternating decorations a=1}), the rightmost propagating edge carries $l$ $\wtri$ decorations, where $|k-l| \leq 1$.
 Without loss of generality, assume that $k \leq l$, so that $l=k$ or $k+1$.
-If $k=l$, then without loss of generality, assume that the first decoration occurring on the leftmost propagating edge has the highest relative vertical position of all decorations occurring on propagating edges.
-Define the diagram

-where the leftmost (respectively, rightmost) propagating edge carries $k-1$ $\btri$ (respectively, $\wtri$) decorations.
+If $l=k+1$, define $d'$ to be the diagram in Figure~\ref{Fig166}, where the leftmost propagating edge carries $k-1$ $\btri$ decorations while the rightmost propagating edge carries $k$ $\wtri$ decorations.
 By case (4), $d'$ can be written as a product of simple diagrams.
+We see that

+which implies that $d$ can be written as a product of simple diagrams.
+If, on the other hand, $k=l$, then without loss of generality, assume that the first decoration occurring on the leftmost propagating edge has the highest relative vertical position of all decorations occurring on propagating edges.
+Define $d'$ to be the diagram in Figure~\ref{Fig116}, where the leftmost (respectively, rightmost) propagating edge carries $k-1$ $\btri$ (respectively, $\wtri$) decorations.
+Again, by case (4), $d'$ can be written as a product of simple diagrams.
 Also, we see that

-which implies that $d$ can be written as a product of simple diagrams, as desired.
-If, on the other hand, $l=k+1$, define
+which implies that $d$ can be written as a product of simple diagrams, as desired. \end{proof}

-where the leftmost propagating edge carries $k-1$ $\btri$ decorations while the rightmost propagating edge carries $k$ $\wtri$ decorations.
-Again, by case (4), $d'$ can be written as a product of simple diagrams.
-We see that

-which implies that $d$ can be written as a product of simple diagrams. \end{proof}

 \begin{lemma} If $d$ is an admissible diagram with $1< \a(d)< \lfloor \frac{n+2}{2} \rfloor$ such that all non-propagating edges are simple, then $d$ can be written as a product of simple diagrams. \end{lemma}